UNDP-Accelerator-Labs/RBLAC-SIGNATURE-SOLUTIONS/README.md

-# Welcome to the RBLAC Signature Solution Toolkit
+# RBLAC UNDP Signature Solution Toolkit

-Welcome to the ACC LAB Tools from the LAC region to support UNDP signature solutions.
+Welcome to the Siganture Solution toolkit from the RBLAC to support UNDP signature solutions.

 The toolkit is aiming to gather and organize the work of our region to share concrete tools that can be used and replicated by other country offices.
-As the Acc Lab Global Team puts it, 'to put the findings and learnings of the Acc Lab Network at the fingertips of all UNDP’.
+As the Accelerator Lab Global Team puts it, 'to put the findings and learnings of the Accelerator Lab Network at the fingertips of all UNDP’.

-You can view the live toolkit [here](https://undp-accelerator-labs.github.io/RBLAC-SIGNATURE-SOLUTIONS/)
+You can view the live toolkit [here](https://undp-accelerator-labs.github.io/Innovation-Toolkit-for-UNDP-Signature-Solutions/)

 ## Submitting Requests